One Stone, Two Birds: Enhancing Adversarial Defense Through the Lens of Distributional Discrepancy: Experiments

 \subsection{Combination with Adversarial Training}

-We also combine several well-known AT methods \citep{pgd, DBLP:conf/icml/ZhangYJXGJ19, DBLP:conf/iclr/0001ZY0MG20, wu2020adversarial} with DDAD: detected CEs are directly classified by the AT-based classifier, while detected AEs are first denoised by our method before being classified.
-Experimental results show that combining AT methods with DDAD further enhances adversarial robustness (see Appendix \ref{A: AT}).
+We also combine several well-known AT methods with DAD: Vanilla AT \citep{pgd}, TRADES \citep{DBLP:conf/icml/ZhangYJXGJ19}, MART \citep{DBLP:conf/iclr/0001ZY0MG20}, and MART \citep{wu2020adversarial} to see whether our method can be combined with AT-based methods.
+Following our pipeline, detected CEs are directly classified by the AT-based classifier, while detected AEs are first denoised by our method before being classified by AT-based methods.
+Experimental results show that combining AT methods with DAD can consistently improve adversarial robustness under different proportions of AEs in each batch (see Appendix \ref{A: AT}).